Core Administration Concepts

 MinIO provides an access management feature as part of the software.
 Alternatively, you can configure MinIO to authenticate with one of several external IAM providers using either Active Directory/LDAP or OpenID/OIDC.

-MinIO supports methods that encode objects while on disk (encryption-at-rest) and during transition from one location to another (encryption-in-transit, or “in flight”).
+MinIO supports methods that encode objects while on drive (encryption-at-rest) and during transition from one location to another (encryption-in-transit, or “in flight”).
 When enabled, MinIO utilizes server-side encryption to write objects in an encrypted state.
 To retrieve and read an encrypted object, the user must have appropriate access privileges and also provide the object’s decryption key.

 MinIO supports Transport Layer Security (TLS) versions 1.2 and 1.3 encrypting objects.
 TLS replaces the previously used Secure Socket Layer (SSL) method that has since been deprecated.
 The TLS standard, maintained by the Internet Engineering Task Force (IETF), provides the standards used by internet communications to support encryption, authentication, and data integrity.